Crepes

 Expert Tips

 When making crepes, some people choose to refrigerate the batter overnight.
 This extra step yields a thinner, crispier crepe.
-If you’re looking for that kind of perfection, go ahead and do so.
 Choosing the right tool for making crepes is essential.
 A non-stick skillet is ideal, but if you don’t have one, you can use extra butter to prevent the batter from sticking to the pan.

-Now for the fun part: pouring the batter into the pan.
-This requires a bit of practice, especially if you are a novice.
-Your first attempt may not be perfect, but it will get easier with time.
 The key is to pour the batter in a circular motion to ensure it spreads evenly across the surface.
-To help you achieve the best results, move the pan off the heat and onto the next burner when you pour the batter.
+To help you achieve the best results, move the pan off the heat and onto the next stoveplate which will be cooler than the one that is heated up.
 This keeps the batter from cooking immediately and gives you time to tilt the pan as needed.
-You don’t need a fancy crepe pan to make delicious crepes.
+And, you don’t need a fancy crepe pan to make delicious crepes.

 Cook the batter on medium-low heat to achieve perfectly set crepes that are lightly golden.
 When it comes to selecting toppings, consider trying something different.
-For example, you might choose date syrup instead of maple syrup or experiment with a unique type of honey paired with a variety of unusual fruits.
-Pomegranate seeds, blueberries, and cherries make excellent toppings.
+Try Date syrup instead of Maple syrup or different types of honey in place of the usual kind.
+Different fruits can complement the flavours of the crepes such as pomegranate arils, blueberries, and cherries make excellent toppings.

 What to Serve with Crepes?